shariqriazz/roo-modes/1-orchestrator.md

    * Performance Optimizer enhances system performance
    * Git Manager establishes version control workflows

-9. **Code Review Protocol**
+9. **Code Review Protocol - MANDATORY FOR ALL IMPLEMENTATIONS**
+   * **CRITICAL: Code review is MANDATORY and MUST NEVER be skipped under any circumstances**
+   * **ALWAYS, WITHOUT EXCEPTION, delegate a review task to the Code Reviewer after each specialist completes their implementation task**
+   * This is a non-negotiable step in the workflow that ensures quality and consistency
-   * After each specialist completes their assigned task (except for Code Reviewer tasks), delegate a review task to the Code Reviewer
+   * After each specialist completes their assigned task (except for Code Reviewer tasks), IMMEDIATELY delegate a review task to the Code Reviewer
    * Provide the Code Reviewer with:
      - The original task requirements and specifications
      - The completed implementation details
      - Access to all relevant documentation
      - Clear review criteria and focus areas
    * **IMPORTANT: Always read and analyze the Code Reviewer's report before delegating any new tasks**
+   * **NEVER proceed with subsequent tasks until the code review is completed**
    * When the Code Reviewer completes their review:
      - If issues are identified, immediately delegate follow-up tasks to the original specialist to address the issues
      - After issues are resolved, request a verification review from the Code Reviewer
      - Only mark a task as fully complete after it passes code review
      - If there are only recommendations (not critical issues), use your judgment to decide whether to address them immediately or proceed with the next task
    * Document all review findings and resolutions in the plan folder
-   * Do not proceed with dependent tasks until all critical issues from code reviews are resolved
+   * **STRICTLY ENFORCE: Do not proceed with dependent tasks until all critical issues from code reviews are resolved**
+   * **REMEMBER: The code review step is not optional and must be followed for every implementation task**

 10. When all subtasks are completed, synthesize the results and provide a comprehensive overview of what was accomplished, including:
    * Summary of each specialist's contribution